Credit report monitoring service

 How knowing your credit score could protect your identity

 Frequently asked questions

 How do monitoring services protect my identity?

-Most monitoring services alert you within a day of a change being made to your credit file, allowing you to keep track of your accounts, credit enquiries and default notes.
-Should fraudulent listings appear, your monitoring service would immediately alert you, ensuring that you respond in time to stop the fraud.
+Most monitoring services alert you within a day of a change occurring in your credit report, allowing you to keep track of your accounts, credit inquiries and default notes.
+Should fraudulent listings appear, your monitoring service would immediately alert you, ensuring that you respond in time to stop the fraud and mitigate the damage.

 What information will be monitored?

 Subscribing to a monitoring service means you will be notified of changes or additions to your credit report.
 Monitored information may include your personal details, consumer or commercial credit enquiries, court judgments or overdue accounts.

 Do mobile phone plans affect your credit score?

 Missing a phone bill can end up hurting your credit score, but simply having a mobile plan won't impact your credit report.